Interactive Symbolic Regression through Offline Reinforcement Learning: A Co-Design Framework: Sym-Q model

-This structure enables Sym-Q to approach symbolic regression in a novel and efficient way.
-The overall framework of Sym-Q is depicted in Figure \ref{Frame}.
-For further details of the neural network architectures and hyperparameters used, please refer to Appendix \ref{a.Neural networks and hyperparameters}.
+This architecture enables Sym-Q to address symbolic regression in a novel and efficient way.
+The comprehensive framework of Sym-Q is depicted in \cref{fig: framework}.
+For further details on the neural network architectures and hyperparameters used, please refer to \cref{appendix: details of neural networks and hyperparameters}.
+Additionally, we conducted experiments using various combinations of encoders, including Transformer and RNN architectures, paired with different loss functions such as cross entropy and Classical mean squared error for Q-Learning.
+Our findings demonstrate that Sym-Q is the first large-scale symbolic regression model capable of processing sequence data without depending on a transformer-based architecture.
+This novel approach not only offers a more lightweight and modular framework but also underscores the potential of reinforcement learning-based methods for tackling complex symbolic regression tasks.
+For further details, refer to \cref{appendix: RNN and loss}